 For example, Chevy, GMC, and some older GM vehicles are prone to showing this error code.

-Code C0561 on the Chevy Silverado alerts you that there is a problem with the electronic brake control module (EBCM).
+For example, code C0561 on the Chevrolet Silverado alerts you that there is a problem with the electronic brake control module (EBCM).

 This error automatically disables the traction control system or the vehicle stability enhancement system.
 The code means the EBCM is receiving incorrect data from other modules or is faulty itself.

 The EBCM (short for electronic brake control module) controls the electronic braking systems.
-The EBCM reads all of the braking system's sensors and activates the ABS or traction control system when it detects it is necessary.
+All electronic control modules use serial data message system to read all of the braking system's sensors and activates the ABS or traction control system when it detects it is necessary.

-If the ABS light went off on the dashboard, you probably have an issue with the EBCM.
+If the traction control light went off on the dashboard, you probably have an issue with the EBCM.
 When the central control unit for the ABS fails or has any problems, it will set off the ABS Light to alert the driver of a problem.

-- DTC C0561-71 - System disabled information stored invalid serial data received
+- GM dtc c0561-71 code: System disabled information stored invalid serial data received;

-- DTC C0561-72 - System disabled information stored alive counter incorrect
+- GM dtc c0561-72 code: System disabled information stored alive counter incorrect;

-- DTC C0561-74 - System disabled information value of signal protection calculation incorrect
+- GM dtc c0561-74 code: System disabled information value of signal protection calculation incorrect.

-This particular code relates to the traction control system on GM manufactured vehicles.
-The ABS system and various sensors are feeding the data straight to the traction control system.
+This particular code relates to the DTC traction control system on GM manufactured vehicles.
+The ABS system and various sensors are feeding the data straight to the body control module.

 The traction control system is automatically activated when it detects the following scenarios: